Looking for the best low-carb high protein ideas for faster weight loss?

 Simply put some type of chicken, beef or fish on your salad.

-So many people end up missing the point every day, eating salads with just lettuce, veggies and an oil and vinegar dressing.
+So many people end up missing the point every day, eating salads with just lettuce, veggies and an oil and cider vinegar dressing.

 They’re missing a grand opportunity to get the protein their bodies really need and an opportunity to make their salad taste a thousand times better.